r5valkyrie/docs/docs/mrvn-radiant.md

 - Scroll Up and Scroll Down function as Zoom In / Zoom Out and can be combined with free camera navigation
 - Left click drag inserts a brush, by default
 - Holding left click drag will allow resizing the brush in one plane
-- Holding SHIFT and right click drag create a marquee selection (rectangular selection)
+- Holding SHIFT and right click drag creates a marquee selection (rectangular selection)

 # Chapter 2: Entities